Zenises: Brands

 Unveiled in 2014, Z Tyre is the private tyre brand of Zenises.
 Designed and produced for high performance cars and SUV fitments, Z Tyre now counts a range of over 70 dimensions and also incorporates run-flat technology tyres.

 Westlake's tyres are produced by the Hangzhou Zhongce Rubber Company.
 In April 2015, Zenises announced the launch of its new Westlake distribution in Spain and Portugal, aiming to ultimately establish 100 Westlake retail outlets.
 Zenises has exclusive distribution agreements for the sale of the Westlake car and truck tyre brand in several European countries.

 Zenises began distributing Triangle truck and bus tyres in Germany at the start of 2016.

 In 2015, Zenies started distributing the Kapsen tyre brand in Spain and Italy and agreed to develop channels for the Ardent car tyre range across Europe.

 iLink is a new truck and bus tyre brand distributed by Zenises.

 New business model

 In 2016, Zenises announced its Z Tyre Flat Rate program in Germany, with its partner Alzura.
-A monthly subscription of EUR 4.99 covers all new tyre related costs, and allows customers to fit or upgrade tyres when needed.
+A monthly subscription covers all new tyre related costs, and allows customers to fit or upgrade tyres when needed.
 The service is currently available in Germany through Alzura X and its 600 partner stores nationwide.